Generalisation of the Hammersley-Clifford Theorem on Bipartite Graphs: Background and Notation

 A closed configuration space relevant to us is the \emph{support} of a probability measure $\mu$ denoted by $supp(\mu)$ and defined as the intersection of all closed sets $X\subset \A^\V$ with full measure.

 An interaction on $X$ is a real-valued function on the language, $V: \B(X)\longrightarrow \R$ satisfying certain summability conditions.
-A \emph{nearest neighbour interaction} is an interaction $V$ on $X$ such that it is supported on patterns on cliques(complete subgraphs) of $\G$, that is, $V(a)=0$ for all patterns $a\in \B_F(X)$ where $diam(F)>1$.
+A \emph{nearest neighbour interaction} is an interaction $V$ on $X$ such that it is supported on patterns on cliques (complete subgraphs) of $\G$, that is, $V(\alpha)=0$ for all patterns $\a\in \B_F(X)$ where $diam(F)>1$.
 If the underlying graph $\G$ is bipartite then a nearest neighbour interaction is an interaction supported on patterns on edges and vertices.
-We will use patterns and their corresponding cylinder sets interchangeably, that is, we will often denote patterns $a\in \A^F$ by $[a]_A$ or $[x]_A$ where $x|_A=a$.
+We will denote by $\l a,b\r_{\{v,w\}}$ the pattern in $\A^{\{v,w\}}$ given by